Algorithmic aspects of branched coverings II/V. Sphere bisets and their decompositions: Introduction

 \subsection{Algebraic structure of branched coverings}

+We delayed until now a discussion of \emph{how} Thurston maps and $K(S^2,A)$ are to be represented as input and output to our algorithms.
+By far the most convenient language is the symbolic, group-theoretical language of \emph{bisets} pioneered by Nekrashevych~\cite{nekrashevych:ssg}.

-In this article, we specialize results of~\cite{bartholdi-dudko:bc1} to $2$-dimensional spheres and Thurston maps.
+These notions were explained in detail in~\cite{bartholdi-dudko:bc1}.
+In this article, we specialize its results to $2$-dimensional spheres and Thurston maps.
 It is in fact worthwhile to consider a slightly more general situation: fix a branched covering $f\colon(S^2,C)\to(S^2,A)$ such that $A$ contains $f(C)$ and the critical values of $f$; we call $f$ a \emph{sphere map}.
 Set

 the composition being written in algebraic (left-to-right) order.
 Then $M(f,C,A)$ is a \emph{biset}: a set endowed with commuting left and right actions by $\Mod(S^2,C)$ and $\Mod(S^2,A)$ respectively.
 We call it the \emph{mapping class biset} of $f$.

-If $f\colon(S^2,A)\selfmap$ is a Thurston map, $M(f,A,A)$ is a subbiset of $K(S^2,A)$.
+Note that $K(S^2,A)$ is a $\Mod(S^2,A)$-$\Mod(S^2,A)$-biset, and that if $f\colon(S^2,A)\selfmap$ is a Thurston map, $M(f,A,A)$ is a subbiset of $K(S^2,A)$.
+Note that $K(S^2,A)$ is not a finitely generated semigroup.
+On the other hand, $M(f,A,A)$ is \emph{finitely presented} -- this is one of our main reasons to work with $M(f,A,A)$.
+Finite presentation also allows to discuss the \emph{efficiency} of algorithms, see~\S\ref{s:CombEquiv} and~\cite{bartholdi-dudko:bc3}.

 We give an algorithm (Algorithm~\ref{algo:compute M(f,C,A)}) that computes the structure of $M(f,C,A)$ as a biset.
 It uses in a fundamental manner the facts that $H\coloneqq\pi_1(S^2\setminus C)$ and $G\coloneqq\pi_1(S^2\setminus A)$ are free groups, and that $\Mod(S^2,C)$ and $\Mod(S^2,A)$ act faithfully respectively on $H$ and $G$ by outer automorphisms.
 Decompositions of (certain variants of) mapping class bisets are important steps in proving Theorem~\ref{thm:A}; see for example~\S\ref{ss:extensionsmcb} and~\S\ref{ss:DecompOfMCB}.